David Suzuki Foundation

 Finances

-David Suzuki Foundation had total donations and special event revenue of $12.7m in F2020.
-Administrative costs are 7% of revenues (excluding investment income) and fundraising costs are 17% of donations.
-This results in total overhead spending of 24%.
-For every dollar donated, 76 cents go to the cause.
+David Suzuki Foundation had total donations and special event revenue of $13.2m in F2023.
+Administrative costs are 9% of revenues (excluding investment income) and fundraising costs are 19% of donations.
+The David Suzuki Foundation spends 28% on overhead spending.
+This means that for every dollar donated, 72 cents go towards the charity’s programs.
 This is within Ci’s reasonable range for overhead spending.

-DSF has $22.5m in total funding reserves, of which $9.3m is donor endowed.
-Excluding donor-endowed funds, DSF could cover 152% or roughly one and a half years of its annual program costs with reserves.
+In F2023, DSF has $22.6m in total reserve funds, of which $8.9m is donor endowed.
+Excluding donor endowed funds, DSF could cover 1 year and two months of its annual program costs with reserves.

-According to DSF’s annual filing with the Charities Directorate, it paid external fundraisers $330k in F2020.
+According to DSF’s annual filing with the Charities Directorate, DSF paid external fundraisers $392k in F2023.
 It does not report how much these external fundraisers raised.

-Charity Intelligence sent an update of this report to David Suzuki Foundation for review.
+This charity report is an update that was sent for review to David Suzuki Foundation.
 Changes and edits may be forthcoming.

 Financial Review